bahrus/xtal-sip/README.md

 ## Lazy loading

-xtal-sip's first protégé, conditionalImport, operates on a "strongest to weakest" ordering of lazy load mappings.
+*conditionalImport* operates on a "strongest to weakest" ordering of lazy load mappings.
 At the strongest level are link tags contained either in the head, or, for lower priority resources, towards the end.
 For example:

 ```html
 <!DOCTYPE html>